 - Government to government negotiations and reconciliation initiatives

 - Indian Act matters and other governance issues.

-Hannah also practices in all aspects of general commercial real estate and corporate/commercial transactions, including commercial acquisitions, development and construction, sales and leasing, asset and share sales, and all other corporate matters.
+Hannah also advises on corporate/commercial matters including commercial transactions, development and construction, sales and leasing, asset and share sales, and all other corporate matters.

 - Served for three years as executive on the Aboriginal Lawyers Forum

 - Served for three years on the NAIOP Developing Leaders Committee

 - Served for one year on the ICSC Next Generation Committee